hydrobyte/TestJSON/README.md

 Validation tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.

 For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.

+Another two libraries were tested, but it was not possible to compile them with `C++Builder`: [XSuperObject](https://github.com/onryldz/x-superobject) and [dwsJSON](https://github.com/EricGrange/DWScript/blob/master/Source/dwsJSON.pas)

 This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.